mit-ll/tornet/README.md

 * Tornet 2021 (18 GB): [https://zenodo.org/doi/10.5281/zenodo.10565670](https://zenodo.org/doi/10.5281/zenodo.10565670)
 * Tornet 2022 (19 GB): [https://zenodo.org/doi/10.5281/zenodo.10565691](https://zenodo.org/doi/10.5281/zenodo.10565691)

-If downloading through your browser is slow, I recommend downloading these using `zenodo_get` (https://gitlab.com/dvolgyes/zenodo_get).
+If downloading through your browser is slow, we recommend downloading these using `zenodo_get` (https://gitlab.com/dvolgyes/zenodo_get).

-After downloading, there should be 11 files, `catalog.csv`, and 10 files named like `tornet_YYYY.tar.gz`.
+After downloading, there should be 11 files, `catalog.csv`, and 10 files named as `tornet_YYYY.tar.gz`.
 Move and untar these into a target directory, which will be referenced using the `TORNET_ROOT` environment variable in the code.
 After untarring the 10 files, this directory should contain `catalog.csv` along with sub-directories `train/` and `test/` filled with `.nc` files for each year in the dataset.

 ## Setup